Matin-Mansouri/AppliedAI/README.md

 3- run Main.py script in google colab
 ```
 Replace `Main.py` with any of the other scripts (`Main_withoutNormalization.py`, `Main_withoutNormalization_optimization.py`, `Main_optimization.py`) depending on your needs.

+to run semi_suprvised.py:
+1- Download the dataset2 file from root
+2- repalce the data_dir path  in scripts.
+3- run Semi_supervised.py script in google colab

 ## Project Details